 Just like you, we’ve attended many training workshops in the past.
 A well-run workshop mixes lecture with interactive experiences.
 It is designed to help participants interact with the training concepts, following the old adage, “give a person a fish and you feed them for a day, teach a person to fish and you feed them for a lifetime.”
 Yet, even with interactive experiences, training workshops are only minimally effective in helping participants retain what they learned.
 Worse, they are even less effective with helping participants apply what they did learn to their job.
 When surveyed, only 12% of participants of training programs say they apply the skills they learned to their job.

 The traditional workshop is not an effective tool for creating actual behavior change.
 We know – we have led many workshops ourselves and even with our best intentions to make the workshops interactive and applicable to the needs of participants, the desired change is seldom observed after the workshop.

 That is all different with the RPM Experience.
 It is the best way to up skill a group, create collaboration, and build product management discipline.

 Sometimes it makes sense to follow the RPM Experience with a face-to-face workshop.
 We'll tailor the experience for your needs, creating an optimal experience.

 - New Product Development (NPD) process,

 - Customer and market research, and

 Want more details?
 Get started with us...

 Call Chad at (719) 377-5037

-to learn how the Integrated Study Group can improve the success of your product groups and the success of your organization, creating products that deliver higher value to customers who become loyal fans.
+to learn how the RPM Experience can improve the success of your product groups and the success of your organization, creating products that deliver higher value to customers who become loyal fans.